Find out about what it is like to live in halls of residence and watch our videos for more information.

 Who will I be living with?

-Our halls are mixed gender and you can expect to live with students of different nationalities and on different degrees, but we’ll try and house you with people of a similar age.
-Postgraduate and undergraduate students are usually housed separately.
+Our halls are mixed gender.
+You can expect to live with students of different nationalities and postgraduate and undergraduate students are usually housed separately.

 On application, you will be able to let us know if you would prefer to live with other students who identify as having a quieter lifestyle, or have any other requirements or sharing preferences, including if you would like to share a flat with more mature students.
 We will do our best to accommodate requests, but this will be subject to availability.

 Resident Experience Coordinators (REC) are specific to halls of residence and run student-led social activities that help create a sense of community amongst residents.
 There are lots of ways to get involved, meet new people and enrich your time at university.

 REC Linda said: "We make the arrangements for students to actually meet up and get to know each other, especially during the first few weeks of them moving in.
 But it's always something fun."

 Social events will take place in halls and on campus throughout the year, but we expect that in the first term a number of events will be run online to maintain social distancing and to comply with government guidelines.
-Event details will be posted on the halls noticeboards, as well as on the resident life Instagram and on the Facebook groups and you will be invited to join the group before moving into halls.
+Event details will be posted on the halls noticeboards, as well as on the resident life Instagram and on the Facebook groups and you will be invited to join your hall’s group before moving into halls.